About Our Committee

 Interpretive Signs Project

 High Park’s Grenadier Pond is well-loved by many as a beautiful and serene vista, but its rich biodiversity is often overlooked.
-That’s why High Park Nature, a volunteer group in the park, has developed interpretive signs that will encourage park users to give the pond and its inhabitants a closer look.
+High Park Nature has developed interpretive signs to encourage park users to give the pond and its inhabitants a closer look.
+We hope these signs, together with our website, will foster a deeper appreciation of High Park as a natural treasure along with a greater desire to protect it.

 The first set of signs was installed in 2012, followed by a second phase in 2015 which included several other sites within the Park.